Beef tendon is a unique cut of meat that many people enjoy for its texture and rich collagen content.

 Research suggests that collagen supplementation may help increase bone mineral density, which is a key indicator of bone strength.

-In addition, collagen intake has been linked to a decrease in bone breakdown markers, indicating that it may help slow down the natural degradation of bone tissue over time.
+To add more, collagen intake has been linked to a decrease in bone breakdown markers, indicating that it may help slow down the natural degradation of bone tissue over time.

 Moreover, the amino acids found in collagen, such as lysine and proline, play crucial roles in bone metabolism and the formation of new bone tissue.